-Safety Profile of ICLUSIG (ponatinib) in the OPTIC trial
+Safety profile of ICLUSIG (ponatinib) in the OPTIC trial

-Adverse reactions (≥10%) among patients with CP-CML who received ICLUSIG 45 mg → 15 mg (n=94)1
+Adverse reactions (≥10%) among patients who received ICLUSIG 45 mg → 15 mg (n=94)1

 aArthralgia includes arthralgia, back pain, osteoarthritis, pain, neck pain, pain in extremity, spinal pain, tendonitis, bone pain, musculoskeletal pain, chondrocalcinosis, enthesopathy, pain in jaw.1